speedment/speedment/README.md

 -----
 Speedment accelerates your development speed and makes programming so easy and fun!

 When you use Speedment for database querying, you do not have to learn a new APIs or use complex ORMs.
-Everything is standard Java 8 and works out of the box!
+Everything is *standard Java 8* and works out of the box!

 Documentation
 -------------
-You can read about [the API here](https://github.com/speedment/speedment/wiki/Speedment-API-Quick-Start)!
+You can read a quick start about [the API here](https://github.com/speedment/speedment/wiki/Speedment-API-Quick-Start)!

 Tutorials
 ---------